Vendors and Applications

 Logging and forestry groups educating on sustainable forestry practices appropriate for Maine.

-Vendors exhibiting their animals and selling products at least 75% from their farm and 100% from Maine.
+Vendors exhibiting their animals and selling fiber products made from their farm and 100% from Maine, as well as businesses who cater to small fiber producers and fiber users.
 Animals displayed as part of educational exhibits include llamas, alpacas, sheep, goats and rabbits.

 Publishers, newspapers, broadcasters, writers, film makers and new media enterprises.